-STEP 1 If you have net income from primary production business this year at B, take away the amount of your deferred non-commercial primary production business losses from a prior year shown at D. Write this amount at Y Net income or loss from business item P8 on page 3 of your schedule.
+STEP 1 If you have net income from primary production business this year at B, subtract from it the amount of your deferred non-commercial primary production business losses from a prior year shown at D. Write the answer at Y Net income or loss from business item P8 on page 3 of your schedule.

-If the amount at Y is negative, print L in the box at the right of the amount.
+If the amount at $\underline{\mathbf{Y}}$ is negative, print \mathbf{L} in the box at the right of the amount.

-If you have a loss from primary production business this year at B, add it to the amount of your deferred noncommercial primary production business losses from a prior year shown at D. Write the amount at Y Net income or loss from business item P8 on your schedule and print L in the box at the right of the amount.
+If you have a loss from primary production business this year at B, add it to the amount of your deferred noncommercial primary production business losses from a prior year shown at D. Write the total at Y Net income or loss from business item P8 on your schedule and print L in the box at the right of the amount.